-- NOTES and LEGEND titles shall be capitalized. - Use a colon and DO NOT underline NOTES and LEGEND titles. - Use upper and lowercase text for NOTES and LEGEND. - DO NOT identify NEW CONSTRUCTION in LEGEND or elsewhere in plans. - Use the same standard line type for existing structures above and below grade. - The LEGEND shall provide symbols used to describe the items on a sheet.
+- NOTES and LEGEND titles shall be capitalized. - Use a colon and DO NOT underline NOTES and LEGEND titles. - Use upper and lowercase text for NOTES and LEGEND.
+Capitalize the first word in a NOTE, as well as other pronouns or bid items. - DO NOT identify NEW CONSTRUCTION in LEGEND or elsewhere in plans. - Use the same standard line type for existing structures above and below grade. - The LEGEND shall provide symbols used to describe the items on a sheet.
 DO NOT include symbols that are in the Standard Plans (A10A through A10E) in LEGEND.